Chr1stopherMa/Shortcut/deliverable-1/planning.md

 # YOUR PRODUCT/TEAM NAME
-> _Note:_ This document is meant to evolve throughout the planning phase of your project.
-That is, it makes sense for you commit regularly to this file while working on the project (especially edits/additions/deletions to the _Highlights_ section).
-Most importantly, it is a reflection of all the planning you work you've done in the first iteration.
- > **This document will serve as a master plan between your team, your partner and your TA.**

 ## Product Details

 #### Q1: What are you planning to build?

- > Short (1 - 2 min' read)
- * Start with a single sentence, high-level description of the product.
- * Be clear - Describe the problem you are solving in simple terms.
- * Be concrete.
-For example:
-    * What are you planning to build?
-Is it a website, mobile app, browser extension, command-line app, etc.?
-    * When describing the problem/need, give concrete examples of common use cases.
-    * Assume your the reader knows nothing about the problem domain and provide the necessary context.
- * Focus on *what* your product does, and avoid discussing *how* you're going to implement it.
-   For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
- * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.

- > **Answer:**

   We aim to create a shortcuts mobile application that leads seniors to others applications they use frequently without any complications.
 Seniors often have issues learning and using new technology, so they need a product that simplifies this task.
 This is especially useful as over the past few months, social networking apps have become the primary mode of communication due to COVID-19.
 Although the younger population is comfortable with this change, it poses a problem for seniors.
 We hope that our application can simplify the steps it takes to navigate different apps including WhatsApp, Google, YouTube, Zoom, Email and Facebook.
 To do so, we plan to include short tutorial screens that cover basic functionality of frequently used applications.
 For example, we would create a short tutorial on how to create a post or upload pictures and videos to a Facebook timeline.
 These tasks seem simple for everyday users; however, for seniors, this is a difficult task as they are not familiar with the app’s common features.
 In addition, we plan to simplify the user interface for seniors by listing out the most frequently used apps on a single screen.
 This will make it easier for them to navigate to different applications, as they can simply tap the appropriate icon instead of finding the app on their phone.
 In all, we hope to create a product that matches everyday functionality with an intuitive and senior-friendly interface.

   Please view this link for a basic layout of the product we plan to develop: https://www.figma.com/file/UrS4a8gLm4335G4ybKZXF5/CSC301-Seniors-App?node-id=0%3A1.

 #### Q2: Who are your target users?

-  > Short (1 - 2 min' read max)
- * Be specific (e.g. a 'a third-year university student studying Computer Science' and not 'a student')
- * **Feel free (but not obligated) to use personas.
-   You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).**

-> **Answer:**
   * Edith, aged 82, lives alone in Toronto.
 She misses her grandkids a lot but cannot visit them due to COVID-19.
 Her daughter often tells her to video call them using Zoom, but she finds the process too complicated and intimidating.
   * Reginald, aged 64, is applying for government benefits.
 He needs to check his email consistently for updates, but he keeps forgetting how to access his inbox and where to look for new emails.
   * Ruth, aged 75, is a very extroverted woman who wants to keep in contact with her friends from her walking club using Facebook; however, she cannot figure out how to add new friends.